The Cultural Quarter is where it’s at if you’re looking for places to eat in Hanley. Here’s five restaurants and cafes you need to try

 Menus change regularly and set menus are available.
 The owners also promise great coffee, gins and cocktails.

 Food served 11am – 7pm (9pm on theatre nights).
 46-48 Picadilly Hanley.
 Call 01782 283764 to book.

-One of the newest additions to trendy places to eat in Hanley is The Slamwich Club.
-It serves an amazing choice of sandwiches that will go beyond the simple idea of a traditional two slices of bread.
+One of the newest places to eat in Hanley is The Slamwich Club.
+It serves an amazing choice of sandwiches that go beyond the simple idea of two slices of bread.

 Vegans are also catered for and there are delicious sides and salads to sample too.
-You can also enjoy live music and DJs with its ‘Slamwich Sessions’, which aim to showcase local talent.
+You can also enjoy live music and DJs with its ‘Slamwich Sessions’ aiming to showcase local talent.

 Join us on Facebook, Twitter and Instagram to keep up-to-date with all the latest news, reviews, events, competitions and more from Staffordshire Living.
 Or have your say on this article by commenting below.